 Through UU FaithAction New Jersey (formerly UULMNJ), we write letters, make public witness, distribute education materials, meet with legislators, and testify at public hearings.
 We have participated in campaigns to:

 - Oppose fracking in the Delaware River Basin

 - Increase the minimum wage in NJ and nationally

 - Urge gun manufacturers to increase safety features

 - Support renewable energy legislation

-On Martin Luther King Jr. Day, FUUFHC participates in “A Day of Service” at the Clinton Community Center in Clinton, N.J.
+On Martin Luther King Jr. Day, FUUFHC participates in “A Day of Service” held from 12:00 – 2 p.m at the Lower Valley Presbyterian Church, 443 County Road 513 in Califon.
 At this event, volunteers of all ages do family-friendly activities, such as assembling home healthcare kits or writing letters to service men and women.
 In advance of the Day of Service, volunteers within their individual communities and congregations take up a collection of items organizers have identified as particularly needed.
-For example in 2014, shoes were collected.

 FUUFHC partners with the NORWESCAP Food Bank to fight hunger in northwestern New Jersey.
 Here are ways you can help: